victorhuangwq/trend-brief/README.md

 # Trend Brief

-Trend Brief is a demo app that generates presentation-style trend reports powered by Exa's search API.
+Trend Brief is a demo app that generates presentation-style trend reports.
 An analyst types in a trend topic (e.g., "Gourmand Fragrances") and a vertical (e.g., "Beauty"), and the app returns a visual brief showing emerging brands, expert articles, and community discussions discovered from the open web, the kind of internal tooling a consumer insights team at Estée Lauder or L'Oréal could build.

 ## Setup